Edouard Izac: Death and burial

 Izac died in his sleep of congestive heart failure on January 18, 1990.
 At the time of his death, he was the last living Medal of Honor recipient from World War I. He was buried at Arlington National Cemetery, in Arlington, Virginia.
-Edouard Izac was survived by five children, nineteen grandchildren and twenty-five great-grandchildren.

 Medal of Honor citation

 Reverse of Izac's Medal of Honor.
 He received the "Tiffany Cross" version of the medal.

 Rank and organization: Lieutenant, U.S. Navy.
 Place and date: Aboard German submarine U-90 as prisoner of war, May 21, 1918.
 Entered service at: Illinois.
 Born: December 18, 1891, Cresco, Howard County, Iowa.